 Most visitors to Croatia think that, since Croatia is a European country, the Croatian currency is the Euro.
 Right?

-The name of the currency used in Croatia is the Croatian Kuna, which has been in use since 1994.
-Its abbreviation is HRK.
-One unit of currency is one Kuna, with each Kuna divided into 100 lipas.
+The name of the currency used in Croatia before the Euro was called the Croatian Kuna, which was in use from1994 until 31 December 20222.
+Its abbreviation was HRK.
+One unit of Croatian kuna was one Kuna, with each Kuna divided into 100 lipas.

-Croatian coins come in denominations of 1, 2, 5, 10, 20 and 50 lipa or 1, 2, 5 and 25 Kuna.
-It’s very rare to come across 1 or 2 lipa coins nowadays as their low value has prompted them to stop being made.
+Croatian kuna coins came in denominations of 1, 2, 5, 10, 20 and 50 lipa or 1, 2, 5 and 25 Kuna.
+It’s was rare to come across 1 or 2 lipa coins as their low value prompted them to stop being made.

 Can You Use Euros in Croatia?